evansmwendwa/ng2-daterangepicker/projects/ng2-daterangepicker/README.md

 ```

 Use the `daterangepicker` directive in your component by passing in options `{}` and consuming the `selected` event.
-Directive can be added to inputs, buttons or any other html element
+Directive can be added to inputs, buttons or any other html element.

 ### Component Template